benrkia/MCPC-2018-Training/log.md

 **Thoughts :** An event organized by the moroccan competitive programming community, where i've learnt new topic (Square Root Decomposition with some application).
 \
 And we've done a contest where i've solved 4 problems out of 7, which is a big improvement for me :).

+---

+> `DAY 14` : September 2, 2018
+**description :** Continue with CP 3rd edition.

+**Thoughts :** Today i started with Data Structures with Our Own Libraries section, i finished the 2.4.1 section (Graph) and done the exercices.
+\
+I participated in the **[Manthan, Codefest 18 (rated, Div.
+1 + Div.
+2)](http://codeforces.com/contest/1037)**, and for the first time in a CF contest i solved 3 problems, and 1 after the contest finished.